Learning how to lay your own bricks and blocks is a very useful skill to poses and one that you will find that you use

 We have had many questions over the years about damp and cold spots on walls in an otherwise warm room.
 This is usually the result of a transfer of cold temperature from the outside wall to the inside via what is known as a bridged cavity.

-The left hand diagram above shows what can happen when two very common things occur during the construction of a cavity wall.
+The top diagram above shows what can happen when two very common things occur during the construction of a cavity wall.
 First a lump of mortar has fallen from the trowel into the cavity.

 This has obviously gone unnoticed and when the insulation has been added to the cavity it cannot get down to the required DPC level.

 At the same time as both of the above occurring, while the garden was being dug over, a heap of spoil was left against the wall.
 The top of the heap is above the height of the DPC creating a bridge around it.